-Overnight Visitation – Each student is entitled to the full use of his/her room at all times when the College is in session.
-If a student’s comfort or sense of privacy is violated by unwelcome guests, he or she should discuss the situation with the roommate.
-If this is not satisfactory, he/she should report immediately to the Residence Coordinator, Junior Advisor or to the Housing Coordinator.
+Overnight Visitation – Each student is entitled to the full use of their room at all times when the College is in session.
+If a student’s comfort or sense of privacy is violated by unwelcome guests, they should discuss the situation with their roommate(s).
+If this is not satisfactory, they should report immediately to the Residence Coordinator, Junior Advisor, or to the Housing Coordinator.
 Measures may include mediation or other forms of reconciliation.

-Guest Policy – Guests who are not residents of the College and who use campus facilities for more than three nights in succession may face financial penalties and/or legal action.
+Guest Policy – Guests who are not residents of Bates may stay in a student’s room for a maximum of three nights.
 Guests’ presence may not infringe upon the rights of other Bates students.
-Specifically, Bates students are not to be unwillingly deprived of their assigned sleeping accommodations because of guests.
 Any room, suite, or apartment-mate or other Bates student who feels inconvenienced by a guest should first discuss the matter with the host student.
-If that brings no result, the student should contact his/her JA, RC, or the Housing & Residence Life Office.
+If that brings no result, the student should contact their JA, RC, or the Housing & Residence Life Office.

-Hosts are responsible for the actions of their guests/visitors and will face disciplinaryaction if their guests/visitors violate College or Residential Policies.
+Hosts are responsible for the actions of their guests/visitors and will face disciplinary action if their guests/visitors violate college or residential policies.
 The host must report the name and car license of each guest to the Bates Security.
-If the situation warrants, an exception to the three-night limit may be obtained from the Office of the Dean of Students.
-Any resident who provides permanent residence to a non-student or an off-campus student is in violation of College regulations and may be subject to disciplinary action.
+If the situation warrants, an exception to the three-night limit may be obtained from the Dean of Students Office.
+Any resident who provides permanent residence to a non-student or an off-campus student is in violation of college regulations and may be subject to disciplinary action.

-Vacations – For the protection of students’ safety and property, residences will be closed during some vacations.
-Students are not permitted access, except in the presence of College personnel.
+Breaks – For the protection of students’ safety and property, residences are closed during some breaks.
+Students are not permitted access, except in the presence of college personnel.
 Rooms will be available for occupancy one day prior to the opening of each term and will be closed at the end of the examination period.

-The College may provide residential accommodations for certain vacation periods to a limited number of students by prior arrangement.
-Whenever such an opportunity arises, the Dean of Students Office will notify all students in advance.
+The College may provide residential accommodations for certain break periods to a limited number of students by prior arrangement.
+Whenever such an opportunity arises, the Dean of Students Office will notify students in advance.

 STORAGE OF STUDENT PERSONAL ITEMS

-The College has a limited amount of space in designated buildings which can be utilized for student storage.
+The College has a limited amount of space in designated buildings for student storage.
 Student storage is limited to 3 boxes.
 All items not contained in the three allowed boxes will be removed and disposed of.
-The College will attempt to safeguard all property left in these designated storage areas if securely packaged in accordance with the storage policy and tagged with Bates College Student Storage Tags available at the Facility Services Office.
-The College cannot assume any legal or financial responsibility for property left in designated storage areas.
-The student’s identification (name, class year and address) should also be listed inside the package, in the event that the exterior tag is separated from the package.
+The College will attempt to safeguard all property left in these designated storage areas if securely packaged in accordance with the storage policy and tagged with Bates College Student Storage Tags available at Facility Services.
+However, since storage space is not monitored, the College cannot assume any legal or financial responsibility for property left in designated storage areas.
 There will be no storage provided for graduating seniors and there is a ONE YEAR storage limit for underclass students.
-After that time, the items will be considered “abandoned,” and will be disposed of.
-The Storage Policy is posted at all storage locations or may be obtained by contacting the Facility Services Office.
+After that time, the items are considered “abandoned,” and will be disposed of.
+The Storage Policy is posted at all storage locations or may be obtained by contacting Facility Services.

-Keys – Each student is issued one set of keys to his/her room.
-Keys are issued at the Access Control Office in Chase Hall, Monday through Friday from 8:00 a.m. – 4:30 p.m.
-Other distribution locations and times may be available at the beginning of each semester.
-All students are required to pick up a key.
+Keys – Each student is issued one set of keys to their room.
 Students must present their Bates ID card and sign for all keys received at the time of issuance.
 Students who do not pick up their keys within the first week of the beginning of the semester will have their card access cut off.